-For the past 30 years, I have specialized in the treatment of children, adolescents and families, working collaboratively with parents, teachers, schools and other psychotherapists.
+For the past 38 years, I have specialized in the treatment of children, adolescents, young adults and families, working collaboratively with parents, teachers, schools and other psychotherapists.

 After obtaining my MSW in 1979, I worked for six years in a psychoeducational center as the coordinator of the clinical staff.
 Teachers and clinicians consulted routinely and I learned the value of multi-disciplinary teamwork and the effectiveness of using a systems perspective in helping children with significant mental health issues return to their regular school setting.